Gertrude Kingston: Theatrical career

 In 1910 she became the lessee and actor-manager of the Little Theatre in the Adelphi in London.
-Her opening season was inspired by the Royal Court Theatre's introduction of serious and classical drama to a commercial audience, and therefore she opened with Aristophanes' Lysistrata, in which she played the title role.
+Her opening season was inspired by the Royal Court Theatre's introduction of serious and classical drama to a commercial audience, and therefore she opened with Aristophanes' Lysistrata, in a version adapted and modernised by Lawrence Housman, in which she played the title role.
 In 1911 Lillah McCarthy took over the lease of the Little Theatre, and Kingston returned to that theatre under McCarthy's management to play Madame Arcadina in The Seagull.
 Also in 1912 Kingston played Lady Cecily Waynflete in Captain Brassbound's Conversion.
 Then in 1913 George Bernard Shaw wrote the title role in his play Great Catherine for her.

 Later years

 Kingston was in the United States for much of World War I where she gave talks about the war effort in Britain.
 In Boston she appeared in three plays by Shaw, including Great Catherine.
 In 1916 she appeared with her own theatrical company in The Queen's Enemies, and in four plays by Shaw: The Inca of Perusalem, Great Catherine, Overruled and How He Lied to Her Husband, and played Ermyntrude in Shaw's The Inca of Perusalem with the Pioneer Players, the Women's suffrage theatre company; for some years she had been a speaker on behalf of the suffrage movement in Britain.
 She organised a war charities' revue in London in 1916 in aid of the Star and Garter Home.

 After World War I Kingston returned to Britain where she resumed her acting career, also becoming a regular speaker for the Conservative Party.
 In 1924 she considered standing for Parliament.
 She taught public speaking and became a journalist, writing on a variety of subjects.
 In 1927 an exhibition of her Lacquer work was held in New York City, her technique becoming known as 'Kingston lacquer'.
 Also in 1927 Kingston produced and appeared in Nevertheless in London.
 Her final performance was as Elizabeth I in When Essex Died in 1932.
 In 1937 her autobiography Curtsey While You're Thinking was published.

 Gertrude Kingston died at the Empire Nursing Home in Westminster in London in 1937 aged 75.